17 Simple HTML Code Examples You Can Learn in 10 Minutes

 For basic pages, the <head> tag will contain your title, and that’s about it.
 But there are a few other things that you can include, which we’ll go over in a moment.

-As you might expect, this defines the title of your page.
+This tag sets the title of your page.
 All you need to do is put your title in the tag and close it, like this (I’ve included the header tags, as well):

 <head> <title>My Website</title> </head>